-- ✓ Fill your prescription and take your medications as ordered by the doctor. - ✓ You will likely be taking new medications. - Take your pain medication as needed, before going to bed, or before doing activity.
+- ✓ Fill your prescription and take your medications as ordered by the doctor. - ✓ You will likely be taking new medications. - ✓ A multivitamin should be added to your medication routine. - Take your pain medication as needed, before going to bed, or before doing an activity.